-Quitting something cold turkey refers to the sudden cessation of a substance in an attempt at self-detox.
-Quitting cold turkey almost always leads to severe withdrawals and should be avoided if at all possible.
+Quitting something cold turkey refers to the sudden cessation of a substance in attempt at self-detox.
+Quitting cold turkey almost always leads to severe withdrawals, and should be avoided if at all possible.
 Instead of risking relapse and dangerous withdrawal symptoms, seeking professional treatment is always recommended.

 Alcohol is a depressant and has a sedative effect on your brain.
 By slowing brain function and the speed in which information is communicated throughout the body, the continuous depressive effects of alcohol cause your brain to reprogram itself.
 When suffering from alcoholism, your brain is under fire from constant sedation.
 Because of this, the brain reprograms itself, working overtime to balance out the sedative effects of alcohol.
 Over time and as dependency and tolerance develop, your body works harder and harder.
 Suddenly removing all alcohol in your body causes it to slingshot from working overtime back to sobriety, causing some negative detox side effects.
 The body needs time to adjust back to sobriety, and quitting cold turkey does not allow for that readjustment time.

 Both in quitting cold turkey and medical detoxification, you are likely to experience some withdrawal effects.
 While medical detox offers a much more comfortable detox process and less intensive withdrawal symptoms than quitting cold turkey, the symptoms are generally the same: